nypublicradio/audiogram/THEMES.md

   }
 ```

-The best way to get a feel for this is probably to look at the included `themes.json` and compare it to how the themes look in the editor.
+The best way to get a feel for this is probably to look at the included themes file ([link](settings/themes.json)) and compare it to how the themes look in the editor.

 ### Required options